Our City Our Plan

 • Where can I find a copy of the proposed Low-Medium Residential Zone Code, proposed Medium Density Residential Zone Code and the proposed Multiple Accommodation Code?
 Thanks!

-Wayne Purcell asked about 3 years ago
+Wayne Purcell asked over 3 years ago

 You can access the amended City Plan documents from all four rounds of consultation via https://www.goldcoast.qld.gov.au/our-city-our-plan-amendments-51801.html